 Our tour continues to the hill country of Nuwara Eliya and then travels into rural villages Ella, Wellawaya and Yala.

 Embark on a safari at Ruhunu National Park, a section of Yala National Park.
-This is the second largest of Sri Lanka’s National Parks.
 Its’ open undulating terrain has been known for elephants for many years.
-However, recently the park has received much publicity from National Geographic and the Discovery TV channels for its’ focus on a leopard research/conservation and identification project.
+However, recently the park has received much publicity from National Geographic and the Discovery TV channel for its’ focus on a leopard research/conservation and identification project.
 Claims have subsequently been made that Yala National Park has the world’s highest concentration of leopard per square kilometer.

-The tour culminates at the southern tip of Sri Lanka, the historic town of Galle.
-This award winning World Heritage fortified township was an essential port of call for Chinese, Persian, Arab and Indian traders.
+The tour culminates at the southern tip of Sri Lanka, in the historic town of Galle.
+This World Heritage fortified township was an essential port of call for Chinese, Persian, Arab and Indian traders.
 Javanese and Sumatrans came later followed by Marco Polo in 1299 AD.

 In January, the tour includes attending the traditional festival Kelaniya Duruthu Maha Perahara (festival).
 This is an exciting grand procession with dancers, fire performers and over 60 decorated elephants.